samwhindleton/wdiroutcomes/roadmap/week05/readme.md

 Don’t forget to connect with all speakers on LinkedIn and thank them for their time!

 ## Homework:
-Homework due next Monday at 6 pm:
+Homework due next Monday at 7 pm:

-- Review outcomes materials so far
-- ID 3 organizations you are interested in
+**Find 3 Organizations that pique your interest**
+- Keep this in your own personal list, we won't be collecting it but will be asking about it in 1:1 meetings.

+**Find 3 meetup groups that pique your interest**
 - Find 3 meet ups to attend while you are in class

 Keep this information in a place where you can reference it in class.
 You don't need to turn anything in this week, but we will ask you in 1:1s about your research and the meet ups you have been going to.